 by Christine Farquhar, Mission U-Too Bastrop North Site Coordinator & Donor Relations/Administrative Assistant

-Joan and her son lost everything, and were able to provide them hot meals all week.
-She said, Mission U-Too helped her to focus on taking care of finding another place to live without the financial burden of food.
+Joan and her son lost everything and were able to provide them with hot meals all week.
+She said Mission U-Too helped her to focus on taking care of finding another place to live without the financial burden of food.
 She was very grateful that we also fed the volunteers by delivering meals as well.

 Wendy recently lost her job and her financial aid, but came out to volunteer and helped provide the supplies needed out of the trailer.
 She was overjoyed to see how we were able to provide for the community and bring unity to the body of Christ.
 Having the opportunity to go out and serve and pray was very impactful for her, as well as being able to make people aware of resources and serve them as much as they needed.
 She was excited to be able to provide for a family that had no car.
 She said this is what she needed, that it was amazing to watch God multiply the food which increased her faith and lit her fire again.

 Dakota came to Texas because his mother wanted him to get into a restoration home because of drugs and alcohol.
 He was struggling to feel welcome at this restoration home.
 We spent a lot of time with him and just rained down love on him.
 We shared the love of Jesus and provided transportation to get where he needed to go.
 DeAnnah, Our site coordinator from Grand Saline was able to share her testimony with him.
 He felt more love from us than he had with the ministries he was in and left with the feeling of desiring what DeAnnah had.